 The drum illustration in the shorter version, manuscript S 163 in Uppsala University Library, flanked by the two drum images extracted from the illustration above.
 I have coloured the legends red for clarity, they are originally written in the same ink as the illustration itself.

 The illustrations have the layout of a typical Lule Sámi drum, but the style of drawing in the individual figures could hardly be more different.
 Again, it is clear that the illustrator did not work from direct knowledge of how the drum looked, but worked from on Rheen’s text, probably with the addition of either some form of a sketch or dialogue with the author.
 Rather than representing the look of the original, each figure is rather a form of interpretation, rendering its meaning in a style more accessible to the intended audience.
-Despite this, each symbol is also labeled in the larger drawing; in the smaller ones only as many a the space allows.
+Despite this, each symbol is also labeled in the larger drawing; in the smaller ones only as many of them as the space allows.

 This leaves three sets of information about the appearance of the drumskin: the written account, the drawings and the labels beside them.
 The former consists mainly of the already quoted part, but also a later reference, while the latter two exists in three versions.
 While the drawings seems to largely be derivative of the text, it contains enough details absent from this that is consistent with real drums that they can be dismissed as evidence.
 The table below summarises the presence and identification of figures from these sources.